kecnry/crimpl/docs/api/AWSEC2Job.check_output.md

-Attempt to copy a file back from the server.
+Attempt to copy a file(s) back from the remote server.

 Arguments
 -----------
 * `server_path` (string or list): path(s) (relative to `directory`) on the server of the file(s) to retrieve.
+See &lt;AWSEC2Job.job_files&gt; for a list of available files on ther remote server.
 * `local_path` (string, optional, default="./"): local path to copy the retrieved file.
 * `wait_for_output` (bool, optional, default=False): NOT IMPLEMENTED